elunna/recipes/vinaigrettes_and_dressings/latin vinaigrette.md

 - 1/4 tsp black pepper

 ## Instructions
-1. WHISK together the garlic, jalapefio, and lime juice in a small mixing bowl.
+1. Whisk together the garlic, jalapeno, and lime juice in a small mixing bowl.

-2. Drizzle in the olive
-oil while whisking steadily to emulsify.
+2. Drizzle in the olive oil while whisking steadily to emulsify.
-3. Add the
-cilantro, parsley, salt, and pepper and whisk until blended.
+3. Add the cilantro, parsley, salt, and pepper and whisk until blended.

 ## Notes

-This is a delicious marinade for a Perfect Grilled Steak (page 154), Perfect Seared Chicken Breast
-(page 157), or Perfect Grilled Shrimp (page 158).
+This is a delicious marinade for a Perfect Grilled Steak, Perfect Seared Chicken Breast, or Perfect Grilled Shrimp.